install.packages("devtools")

 A sample size of 18 per condition was required in order to ensure an 80% power to detect this difference at the 5% significance level.
 TRUE t-test 18 0.050 0.80 NA NA

 On the basis of simulations over a range of expected effect sizes for contrasts of fMRI activity, we estimated that a sample size of 24 would provide .80 power at a conservative brainwide alpha threshold of .002 (although such thresholds ideally should be relaxed for detecting activity in regions where an effect is predicted).
-TRUE unknown 24 0.002 0.80 unknown unknown
+TRUE fMRI activity contrast 24 0.002 0.80 NA NA

 Stimulus sample size was determined via power analysis of the sole existing similar study, which used neural activity to predict Internet downloads of music (Berns & Moore, 2012).
 TRUE NA NA NA NA NA NA